DragonMeme/terraform-linux-vm-azure/README.md

 3.)
 Copy and paste the command to the terminal.

 4.)
 Follow terminal instructions and enter your password.
+Default password is `Password!234`

 5.)
 Congratulations, you have access to your linux virtual machine.
 To return to terminal from SSH press `Ctrl` + `D`.